Frequently Asked Questions

 Can the Calculator be used to estimate VMT changes due to capacity reductions?

 No, the Calculator cannot yet be used to estimate the VMT effects of capacity reductions.
 However, our best estimate based on the area-wide econometric studies of induced VMT is that the effects of capacity reductions are symmetric with the effects of capacity increases.
-That is supported by the available evidence from facility-level studies, which do not provide elasticity estimates but indicate that capacity reductions generally reduce traffic volumes both on the treated road and in the surrounding area (Cairns et al., 2002).
+That is supported by the available evidence from facility-level studies, which do not provide elasticity estimates but indicate that capacity reductions generally reduce traffic volumes both on the treated road and in the surrounding area (

 Can the Calculator be used for managed lane (HOV, HOT, toll) expansions?